 Markkula Ethics Center’s Kirk Hanson to Step Down

 SANTA CLARA, Calif., Nov.
-29, 2017—After 16 years at the helm of the preeminent university center for applied ethics in the world, Kirk O. Hanson has announced he will step down as executive director of the Markkula Center for Applied Ethics at Santa Clara University by Fall of 2018.
+29, 2017—After 16 years at the helm of the preeminent university center for applied ethics in the world, Kirk O. Hanson has announced he will step down as executive director of the Markkula Center for Applied Ethics at Santa Clara University this summer.

 Under Hanson’s leadership, the Center has become the largest and most active university-based ethics center in the world.
 It has grown to a staff of 26 from just six in 2001.
 Center staff, along with more than 70 faculty scholars working through the Center, provide leadership and ethical programming to SCU’s 9,000 students as well as to vast numbers of professionals in business, education, health care, journalism, government, technology, and the nonprofit social sector.

 “Kirk’s leadership has helped the Center touch so many lives,” said A.C.
 “Mike” Markkula Jr., the former Apple executive whose seed gift created the Center.
 “Kirk’s work in the field of ethics will have a lasting impact on the Center, on Santa Clara University, and the world.”

 Millions of individuals use the Center’s website, and more than 12,000 people have enrolled in its massive open online courses or MOOCs.
 Hanson and the Center staff have provided counsel to more than 75 universities that have studied the Markkula model.
 Since 1973, Hanson himself has advised over 100 businesses on the design of corporate ethics programs.